 11. Add a scarecrow

-Scarecrows in the crops are in use for thousands of years.
-You can do it in your yard, garden, or birds net too.
-The result is the same.
-You can make your DIY scarecrow from scratch.
+Scarecrows have been trusted to protect farms for thousands of years.
+You can apply this principle to your own yard, garden, or farm.
+You can even make your DIY scarecrow from scratch.

 12. Use night lights

-Owls hunt in the night time and the possibility of an attack on birds is high at night.
-If there is enough light around the property, owls are not going to appear.
-If birds and livestock are in the enclosure, then light should lit around the enclosure.
+Owls hunt in the nighttime.
+If there is enough light around the property, owls are less likely to appear.
+If birds and livestock are kept in an outdoor enclosure, then keeping that area lit should help keep your birds safe.

 Related: How Long Do Owls Live?
 (Owl Life Expectancy)